 Wondering why it pays to have a portion of your marketing budget in outdoor advertising?
-Consider this:

 As a member of the lead trade association representing the Out-of-Home (OOH) advertising industry, the OAAA, ATA has access to a rich selection of demographic reports, case studies, and the latest industry news.
 Per the organization, “With nearly 800 member companies, OAAA represents more than 90 percent of industry revenues.
 The OAAA provides the tools, education, best practices, resources, and support its members need to win in the marketplace.”
 Our membership helps us help our clients.

 Consumers spend 70% of their waking hours away from home, which means they are more exposed to out of home (OOH) ads than nearly any other form of advertising.
 (Source: OAAA)

 Out of Home (OOH) media viewership is high: Three-quarters of total U.S. adults have noticed advertising on static billboards, digital billboards, sides of public buses, bus shelters, taxi cabs, commuter rails, subways or any street level advertising such as kiosks or newspaper stands in the past month; viewership among travelers is 84%.
 (Source: Arbitron)